 There are a lot of email providers out there.
 Convertkit is a popular one that will help you build that crucial sales funnel.

-You can do this in a variety of ways.
-You can give then a discount on their next session or buy them a gift card for a spa or a nice restaurant.
+You can create a referral program in a variety of ways.
+You can give your clients a discount on their next session if they write a review about you.

 A referral program will let customers know what they will get for recommending you.
 It’s a small investment that can pay off in dividends.

 Photographers contact them all the time, so you can’t count on them to find you on Google.
-They usually turn to the resources they receive via postcards or PDF mailers.
+They often turn to the resources they receive via PDF mailers.